michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 ### Definition
 - adj: (used of persons or artifacts) marked by independence and creativity in thought or action
 ### Family
-inventive: inventively, inventiveness, inventivest, uninventive+;invent: invented, inventing, invention, inventive, inventor, invents, reinvent;invention: inventions;inventor: inventors;reinvent: reinvented, reinventing, reinvents;uninventive: uninventively
+- inventive: inventively, inventiveness, inventivest, uninventive+
+- invent: invented, inventing, invention, inventive, inventor, invents, reinvent
+- invention: inventions
+- inventor: inventors
+- reinvent: reinvented, reinventing, reinvents
+- uninventive: uninventively
 ### Examples
 - From the author of “The Music of Chance,” an inventive tale of one man’s life as it unfolds in four different plots.
 - But with the rise of the mobile phone, the redundant kiosks are increasingly being put to inventive uses, from miniature art galleries to pint-sized pubs.